Fully Autonomous AI Agents Should Not be Developed: Conclusion: Where do we go from here?

 The history of nuclear close calls provides a sobering lesson about the risks of ceding human control to autonomous systems.\footnote{\href{https://www.upi.com/Top_News/US/2019/11/08/False-alarm-1979-NORAD-scare-was-one-of-several-nuclear-close-calls/7491573181627/}{False alarm: 1979 NORAD scare was one of several nuclear close calls - UPI}} For example, in 1980, computer systems falsely indicated over 2,000 Soviet missiles were heading toward North America.
 The error triggered emergency procedures: bomber crews rushed to their stations and command posts prepared for war.
 Only human cross-verification between different warning systems revealed the false alarm.
 Similar incidents can be found throughout history.

-Such historical precedents are clearly linked to our findings of foreseeable benefits and risks.
-We find no clear benefit of fully autonomous AI agents, but many foreseeable harms from ceding full human control.
-Looking forward, this suggests several critical directions: \begin{enumerate}[noitemsep] \item \textbf{Adoption of agent levels:} Widespread adoption of clear distinctions between levels of agent autonomy.
-This would help developers and users better understand system capabilities and associated risks.
+Such historical precedents are clearly linked to foreseeable benefits and risks of AI agents.
+We find no clear benefit of fully autonomous AI agents that can operate outside of human-defined constraints, but many foreseeable harms from ceding full human control.
+Looking forward, this suggests several critical directions:

+\begin{enumerate}[noitemsep] \item \textbf{Adoption of a spectrum of AI agent autonomy:} Recognizing the nature of autonomy and how it interacts with system implementations can help to highlight opportunities and associated risks aligned with different values.
+Further, clear distinctions between levels of agent autonomy can aid in task delegation and prioritization for governance and development \cite{srikumarprioritizing}.